Junk Food And Diabetes

 Balance out your junk food consumption by including plenty of nutrient-dense foods in your diet.
 Load up on fruits, vegetables, whole grains, lean proteins, and healthy fats to support your overall health.

-See also Vegan Food And Diabetes
+See also Indian Food And Diabetes

 Mindful Eating